2019 World Juniors: Hrabik Getting Great Opportunity With Czechs

 Hrabik on NHL draft radar

 Some observers, on both sides of the pond, were surprised to see Hrabik slotted that high in the Czech lineup since he went undrafted in 2018.
-But he’s been coming on strong in the Western Hockey League as a rookie import for the Tri-City Americans ahead of this tournament and NHL scouts are keeping a keen eye on him here as a potential overager worth selecting in 2019.
+But he’s been coming on strong in the Western Hockey League as a rookie import for the Tri-City Americans ahead of this tournament and NHL scouts are keeping a close eye on him here as a potential overager worth selecting in 2019.

 “I think Krystof could be one player that teams are looking at.
 He’s a big guy, can score goals, can block shots — he could be the full package of the regular NHL player,” said Varada, a former NHL forward who played 580 career games between Buffalo and Ottawa.
 “It’s really up to him, how he’s going to perform.”